How To Prepare for Memorial Day Email Marketing Campaign

 Source: MailCharts

-It’s important to strike the right tone when emphasizing spending time with loved ones.
+It’s important to strike the right tone in your Memorial Day email campaign.
 While the holiday is a time for celebration, it’s also a time for reflection and remembrance.
 Be sure to acknowledge the solemnity of the occasion and the sacrifices made by service members.

 Optimize your email for mobile users